NeuroTechX/learn.neurotechedu.com/README.md

 [PyYAML](https://pypi.python.org/pypi/PyYAML/) available in order to re-generate the [data files](#details) the site depends on.

+## Jekyll on Windows

-*Note* Installing Jekyll on Windows is slightly different.
+Installing Jekyll on Windows is considerably different from a Mac.
 [You can learn about it here.](https://jekyllrb.com/docs/windows/)

 ## Fundamental changes to default template